 On July 6, 2007, GOAA, AT&T, and the County filed a joint motion for a final extension of filing dates.
 In the joint motion, the parties stated that settlement discussions between the parties have terminated.
 The parties requested a final extension of thirty (30) days in which to submit their direct briefs and forty five (45) days to file reply briefs.
 Specifically, the parties requested that direct briefs be due on August 9, 2007, and reply briefs on September 10, 2007.
-On August 21, 2007, the Commission issued Order No. PSC-07-0678-PCO-TL granting the parties' joint motion for final extension of filing dates.
+On August 21, 2007, we issued Order No. PSC-07-0678-PCO-TL granting the parties' joint motion for final extension of filing dates.

-On September 5, 2007, the Florida Administrative Weekly (FAW) Notice of oral argument was filed (to be published on September 14, 2007).
-Order No. PSC-07-0775-PCO-TL was issued on September 24, 2007, to set forth the oral argument procedure.
-Oral argument before the Commission was held on September 25, 2007, at the conclusion of the Agenda Conference.
+Order No. PSC-07-0775-PCO-TL, issued September 24, 2007, set forth the oral argument procedure.
+Oral argument before this Commission was held on September 25, 2007, at the conclusion of the Agenda Conference.